Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

             list }}
 ```

+Further more, you could also test which button was last pressed as to determine which lights to dim via the dial

 ## Blueprints

 Blueprints are the heart of this component, once a blueprint is defined for a switch then it can be reused for all switches for that specific service and type.
 All blueprints are yaml defined and needs to be placed inside the `config/blueprints/switch_manager` path eg `config/blueprints/switch_manager/philips-hue-tap.yaml`.
 For a more user friendly experience and for switches with multiple buttons then a png file should be placed with the same name (case sensitive) eg a philips-hue-tap.yaml blueprint image would be `config/blueprints/switch_manager/philips-hue-tap.png`.